Adam Ounas: Early career

-Ounas was four years old when he joined the local club Tours encouraged by his father, a former goalkeeper, Hadji Ounas.
+Ounas was four years old when he joined the local club Tours encouraged by his father, Hadji Ounas, a former goalkeeper.
 He played for Tours for ten years before joining the U14 youth team of Châteauroux.

 One year later, due to juvenile mistakes, he left Châteauroux and played for a small local club, Football Club Ouest Tourangeau 37, where Arnaud Vaillant, scout for Bordeaux and Yannick Stopyra discovered him.

 Bordeaux

 In April 2013, Ounas joined Bordeaux on a one-year contract and in April 2014, he signed a two-year trainee contract.

 Ounas made his first-team debut for Bordeaux on 4 October 2015, being introduced in the 72nd minute and scoring the last goal in his club's 3–2 defeat away to Lorient.
 He started in the following match against Montpellier, before being substituted in the 59th minute, and was introduced in the 77th minute of Bordeaux's 0–1 defeat to Sion in the Europa League on 22 October.
 On 25 October, Ounas scored his second Ligue 1 goal 11 minutes after having come on in the 67th minute, helping his club to a 1–0 win over Troyes AC.
 In December, Bordeaux rewarded him with a professional contract running until June 2019.